lambdagrid/lambdagrid-mfi/docs/examples/Creating-A-New-UI-With-LambdaGrid.md

 </html>
 ```

+Then run `npm start` in the root directory of your repository.

-Check your browser, and you should now see "hello world" rendering inside of your new LambdaGrid application!
+Check your browser, and you should now see "hello world" rendering inside of your new LambdaGrid application at `localhost:8080`!

 ### Tinkering with Hello World

 Before moving on to the next level of complexity, we encourage you tinker with your existing app.
 Try some of these different options:

 1. Change the React code inside the `HelloWorld` React component.
 You can add links, change the text, etc.
-2. Change the UrlRouting URL path.
-We set it to be the homepage with a regular expression.
-Try changing it to `^/new-route$` instead, and then you can see your React view is now rendering on the `/new-route` instead.
-3. Try removing the `finish()` invocation at the end of `src/index.js`.
+2. Try removing the `finish()` invocation at the end of `src/index.js`.
 Your UI should now not be running at all!
-4. Try to misspell the first or second arguments in the `ping` invocations.
-You should be getting some console errors to warn  you of the typos.